BrawlMasterX/SleepWithUntis/README.md

 ## ✨ Features
 * **Auto-Sync:** Synchronizes directly with the WebUntis timetable.
 * **Smart Alarm:** Calculates the wake-up time based on the first actual lesson of the day.
 * **Customizable:** Users can study the code and adapt it for private, non-commercial use (e.g., adding individual travel time buffers).
+I have a function in the updateWorker which triggers an openhab LightAlarm you can also use this for yourself.

 ---